 - a.
-Sum of the last sixty (60) Monthly Salary Credits paid prior to the semester of contingency divided by the number of months of coverage in the same period - Sum of all Monthly Salary Credits paid prior to the semester of contingency divided by the number of calendar months of coverage in the same period - 2.
+Sum of the last sixty (60) Monthly Salary Credits paid immediately preceding the semester of contingency divided by the number of months of coverage in the same period - b.
+Sum of all Monthly Salary Credits paid prior to the semester of contingency divided by the number of monthly contributions paid in the same period - 2.
 Computation of Monthly Income Benefit (MIB)